|

 PRUE:

-English nickname for Prudence "cautious" and Prunella
+Short form of English Prudence "cautious" and Prunella

-"little plum."
+"little prune."

 PRUNELLA:

-"Little plum."
-English name composed of the Latin word pruna
+English name composed of Latin pruna

-"plum" and a diminutive suffix.
+"plum" and a diminutive suffix, hence "little prune."

 PSYCHE:

-derived from the Greek word psykhe, meaning "the soul, mind,
+derived from the word psykhe ("soul, mind,

 PTOLEMA: